DiaperGlu/DiaperGlu64/DG6502CrossAsm/ReadMe.txt

     clear condition code CC.
 Instead I named it NC even though the branch is called BCC, If your control flow stuff isn't compiling correctly it may be because you used CC instead of NC.

+  A is a valid Forth hexadecimal number.
+For this reason I used RA as the name of
+    register A.

   DiaperGlu has more advanced words than CONSTANT for handling assembler symbols.
 If you
     need to group symbols or have hierarchical symbols, check out DiaperGlu's hierarchical